NabilAidilreza/STARScraper/README.md

  To download required libraries on your own computer. e.g icalendar, bs4, etc.

  # INSTRUCTIONS #
- Download your version of STARS Planner HTML and all 3 python files. \n Open menu.py and run generate_ics_file("STARS_TIM.html","14/08/2023") to generate the file
+ Download your version of STARS Planner HTML and all 3 python files.

+ Open menu.py and run generate_ics_file("STARS_TIM.html","14/08/2023") to generate the file

  # NOTE #